-If you use a cell phone, be aware there are numerous ways an abuser can use cell phone technology to overhear your calls or locate you.
-Use a cell phone only if you do not have access to a regular phone, and make sure that you do not give any identifying details on a cell phone.
+If you use a cell phone, be aware there are numerous ways an abuser can use technology to overhear your calls or locate you.
+Use a cell phone only if you do not have access to a landline, and make sure that you do not give any identifying details on a cell phone.
 If your abuser works for a phone company or law enforcement agency, use extreme caution and discuss cell phone safety with a domestic violence advocate.

 Wireless carriers are required to complete 9-1-1 calls, even when a phone is not activated.
 Any phone that turns on and receives a signal is capable of making 9-1-1 calls.
 It is important to know that if the phone you’re using isn’t activated, meaning there isn’t a phone number assigned to it, and you’re disconnected from the 9-1-1 dispatch center, you must call 9-1-1 back.

 If you are concerned about your internet, email or cell phone safety, call our 24-Hour Helpline at 425-746-1940 or send us a message on our Get Help page.